I Still Haven't Found What I'm Looking For: Writing and recording

 "I Still Haven't Found What I'm Looking For" originated from a demo variously titled "The Weather Girls" and "Under the Weather" that the band recorded during a jam session.
 Bassist Adam Clayton called the demo's melody "a bit of a one-note groove", while an unconvinced The Edge, the band's guitarist, compared it to "'Eye of the Tiger' played by a reggae band".
 However, the band liked the drum part played by drummer Larry Mullen Jr. Co-producer Daniel Lanois said, "It was a very original beat from Larry.
 We always look for those beats that would qualify as a signature for the song.
 And that certainly was one of those.
 It had this tom-tom thing that he does and nobody ever understands.
 And we just didn't want to let go of that beat, it was so unique."
-Lanois encouraged Mullen to continue developing the weird drum pattern beyond the demo.
+Lanois encouraged Mullen to continue pursuing and developing the weird drum pattern.
 Mullen said the beat became even more unusual, and although Lanois eventually mixed most of the pattern out to just keep the basics, the rhythm became the root of "I Still Haven't Found What I'm Looking For".

 "I've always liked gospel music and I encouraged Bono to take it to that place ...
 It was a very non-U2 thing to do at the time, to go up the street of gospel.
 I think it opened a door for them, to experiment with that territory ...
 [Bono]'s singing at the top of his range and there is something very compelling about somebody pushing themselves.
 It's like hearing Aretha Franklin almost.
 It jumps on you and you can't help but feel the feeling."